LPN/LVN Salary and Job Growth

 What is the job growth for the field?

-The BLS anticipates LPN/LVN employment will grow 12 percent through 2026, which is much faster than average.
+The BLS anticipates LPN/LVN employment will grow 11% through 2028, which is much faster than average.
 Be aware that national long-term projections of employment growth may not reflect local and/or short-term economic or job conditions.

 While there will always be a need for LPN/LVNs in hospitals, the amount of those jobs may lessen over time as more outpatient procedures occur or treatment is done in a doctor’s office.
 On the other hand, home health care service is a large growth area for LPN jobs.